victormssa/victormssa/README.md

 🤔 Yeah, if you're looking for someone to help you out with my set of skills, I'm your guy.<br> 💬 I'm fluent in English although I was born In Brazil, been learning it since I was like...
 7?(Dunno)<br>
 💻 <strong>Programming Language && Technologies:</strong> ES6, JavaScript, HTML, CSS, Photoshop.<br>
-🎓 <strong>Currently Studying:</strong> Typescript, Vue.js, ReactJS, Node.js, Bootstrap, MySQL.
+🎓 <strong>Currently Studying:</strong> Typescript, Vue.js, ReactJS, Node.js, Bootstrap, MySQL, MongoDB.

 <hr>